 The Lindenhurst Police Department obtained an arrest warrant for Harig on Wednesday.
 The warrant carries a $250,000 bond.

 Lake County Sheriff Spokesman Sgt.
-Christopher Covelli said that Harig allegedly battered and choked an adult household member.
+Christopher Covelli said that Harig allegedly battered and strangled an adult household member.
 He then took a child that he is the father of, in violation of a court order, and fled from the residence.

 The Lake County Sheriff’s Office Warrants Team and U.S. Marshals Service — Great Lakes Regional Fugitive Task Force launched a fugitive apprehension investigation.